-Driving in France can be quite a daunting thought but believe us when we tell you it’s not actually that much different than driving in the UK.
+Driving in France can be quite a daunting thought but it’s not actually that much different than driving in the UK.

 There are however many minor differences to bear in mind when driving in another country.
 These include such things as a difference in driving habits, rules and regulations and of course laws.

-The MOST important thing that you need to be aware of, take note of and get used to is that the French drive on the righthand side of the road.
+The MOST important thing that you need to know is that the French drive on the righthand side of the road.

-We have holidayed and driven in France many times over the years and have been lucky enough to avoid any serious situations however this doesn’t mean that we are not prepared for the worst.
+We have holidayed and driven in France many times over the years.
+Although we’ve always been lucky and avoided any serious situations we are always prepared for the worst.

-At DrivinginFrance.co.uk we aim to provide you with a variety of information to help you on your travels.
+Our main aim is to provide you with a variety of information to help you on your travels.
 We always try to keep our website as up to date as possible but please don’t take everything we say for granted as rules and regulations do change from time to time.

-Some of the documentation and essential items you’ll need include items such as your insurance documents, high visibility jackets and headlight adaptors/convertors.
+Some of the essential items you’ll need include your insurance documents, high visibility jackets and headlight adaptors.

 French Driving Laws and Regulations

-Just to give you an example, driving in the UK or France with a satellite navigation device is fine, however did you know that having the speed camera detector part of the sat nav turned on could lead to a fine in France.
-That’s right, simply forgetting to turn this off when driving in France could mean you get a fine of up to €1500.
+Simply forgetting to turn this off when driving in France could mean you get a fine of up to €1500.
 Not only that but the police can also seize the device which means you could lose you sat nav.
-Worse still if it’s a fixed device in your vehicle, they also have the power to seize you vehicle!
+Worse still if it’s a fixed device in your vehicle, they also have the power to seize you vehicle.